sergey-visual-studio/dpack/README.md

 ### Major changes

-- Both *File Browser* and *Code Browser* features UI has been revamped completely in WPF
+1. Both *File Browser* and *Code Browser* features UI has been revamped completely in WPF
-- *Bookmarks* feature has been rebuilt from the ground using editor taggers
+2. *Bookmarks* feature has been rebuilt from the ground using editor taggers
-- *Bookmarks* feature bookmarks are no longer saved with the solution.
+3. *Bookmarks* feature bookmarks are no longer saved with the solution.
 This might be subject to change in the future
-- *Bookmarks* feature ToolWindow's been deprecated
+4. *Bookmarks* feature ToolWindow's been deprecated
-- Former browsers *ToolWindow Mode* is no longer available (see the note above on design principals)
+5. Former *ToolWindow Mode* used by File, Code and Solution browsers is no longer available (see the note above on design principals)
-- *Solution Browser* rather infrequently used feature won't be migrated.
+6. *Solution Browser* rather infrequently used feature won't be migrated.
 If you rely on it then consider staying with older DPack extension
-- *Code Navigation* obscure feature won't be migrated either
+7. *Code Navigation* obscure feature won't be migrated either
-- *Surround With* feature has been considerably simplified
+8. *Surround With* feature has been considerably simplified

 ### Future plans
-- ~~CI pipeline setup~~
+1. ~~CI pipeline setup~~
-- ~~Publish to Visual Studio Gallery~~
+2. ~~Publish to Visual Studio Gallery~~
-- ~Setup Wiki page~
+3. ~Setup Wiki page~
-- Migrate former DPack *Solution Backup* feature
+4. Migrate former DPack *Solution Backup* feature
-- Migrate former DPack *Solution Statistics* feature
+5. Migrate former DPack *Solution Statistics* feature

 ### Help needed